-CAP Speakers Bureau’s mission is to educate the community about HIV/AIDS, reduce stigma, and empower those living with HIV to share their story.
+CAP Speakers Bureau’s mission is to educate the community about HIV, reduce stigma, and empower those living with HIV to share their story.

 Our speakers represent diverse races, ages, genders, and sexual orientations, but they share one thing in common: first-hand experience with HIV’s challenges.
 No matter how difficult the questions raised or complex the issues, our speakers educate audiences from middle schools and high schools to businesses and social service nonprofits with scientifically accurate—yet deeply personal—stories and information.

 Whether you are trying to ensure your school is in compliance with Oregon state education laws, which require a comprehensive approach to sex education including information on HIV, or you are looking to do sensitivity training on HIV in your workplace – CAP Speakers Bureau is here to support you.